Knowing Me Week 3: Role Models

-Thanks for joining me again for 10 minutes as we continue with small pauses to get to know ourselves better.
-Today we are thinking about your formative role models
+Thanks for joining me again for 10 minutes as we continue using small pauses in our day to get to know ourselves better.
+Today we are thinking about formative role models

-For 5 minutes or so, give yourself permission to pause.
-Think of someone, who was not your primary carer and whom you trusted and loved being with when you were younger.
-(Perhaps a relative, a friend, a friend of your parents, etc)
+For 5 minutes or so, give yourself permission to stop what you’re doing and think.
+Bring to your mind someone, who was not your primary carer and whom you trusted and loved being with when you were younger (perhaps this is a relative, a friend, a friend of your parents, etc)

-Spend a moment remembering your time with that person, visualize your interactions, listen again in your head to your exchanges and how you felt when you were with that person.
+Spend a moment remembering your time with that person, visualize your interactions.
+Listen again inside your head to your exchanges and think about how you felt when you were with that person.

-Answer the following two questions, thinking as you do about their behaviours, and attitudes:
+Make two columns one titled DO and the other FEEL.
+Answer the following two questions, thinking as you do about their behaviours and attitudes:

-What did they do that you likes so much?
+What did they do that you liked so much?

 How did you feel?